carlosb1/upc-aidl-19-team4/README.md

 # Documentation

 ## Detection
 For the detection module.
-It is was studied and analysed two neural networks and two datasets:
+It was studied and analysed two neural networks and two datasets:
 - *Tiny Faces*
 	- code https://github.com/cydonia999/Tiny_Faces_in_Tensorflow
 	- paper https://arxiv.org/abs/1612.04402